 The age for senior discounts may be as young as 50 at restaurants, grocery stores, and clothing retailers.
 With deals ranging from 5 percent to 50 percent off, make sure to ask.

-Travelers looking for an alternative to a generic room in a large hotel chain property can opt for an inexpensive boutique hotel.
+When travel eventually hits full stride again post-pandemic, travelers looking for an alternative to a generic room in a large hotel chain property can opt for an inexpensive boutique hotel.
 There are options across the country worth considering, and rates can be as low as $50 a night.
+Airbnb and VRBO sites can also provide unique experiences, whether you want an Airstream trailer, winter cabin or a Hobbit hole.

 Book Slightly Outside of Town